5 Simple Ways to Get Kids to Do Chores

 How about a SECOND big green Swiffer box?

 Swiffer actually sent me a second box with the stipulation that I surprise a friend with it.
-So Sophia and I headed over to my friend Lisa’s house and caught her just before she left to go grocery shopping.
+So my daughters and I headed over to my friend Lisa’s house and caught her just before she left to go grocery shopping.

 Guess what she didn’t have to buy when she got to the store?
 She was pretty thrilled to cross those cleaning supplies off of her list and buy something a little more fun.
 (Even though we think Swiffer cleaning supplies are super fun!)